Relationship Cycle for Love Addict and Avoidant

 interests, goals, friends/family; increases

-Feelings of engulfment/suffocation by partners attempts to connect intensifies- dramatic increase in evading intimate contact, push partner away (walls); increased focus away/outside
+Feelings of engulfment/suffocation by partners attempt to connect intensifies- a dramatic increase in evading intimate contact, push a partner away (walls); increased focus away/outside

 Begins more and more to notice partners walls,